 There are times where we trust our peers more than we do “experts” and when it comes to getting advice or recommendations on which product to buy, what movie to see, and where to travel on vacation.
 This is where social influencers are so powerful.
 Despite perhaps being an expert in their respective field, followers view that influencer more as a peer because they share content and insight in a certain way that makes the consumer feel personally connected.

-If you want to know how to become a social influencer in your own field, start with these 3 basic tips, first.
+If you want to know how to become a social influencer in your own field, K2 Analytics recommends that if this is your goal to start with these 3 basic tips.